open-cloud/xos/docs/README.md

-* **End-to-End Service Chains in a Multi-Cloud:** XOS is being used to manage end-to-end service chains that span customer premises, edge sites, and commodity clouds.
+* **End-to-End Service Chains in a Multi-Cloud:** XOS is being used to manage end-to-end service chains that span customer premises, edge sites, Internet exchange points, and commodity clouds.

 For additional white papers describing XOS, see the project [wiki page](https://wiki.opencord.org/display/CORD/XOS+and+the+CORD+Controller).